convissor/ubuntu_laptop_installation/readme.md

 * Installs `ctags` from source (to obtain bug fixes for PHP parsing)
 * Installs scripts for running ctags on Git and Subversion repositories
 * Optionally installs my vim settings (part of which uses all the ctag magic, above)
-* Includes a shell script to install Netflix Desktop

 Prepare Installation Media